Skip to Content

 Wembley

-The second largest music venue London, The SSE is a stone’s-throw away from the equally iconic football stadium.
+The second largest music venue London, The OVO is a stone’s-throw away from the equally iconic football stadium.

 With great infrastructure built around its venue, it’s also one of the most accessible arenas in the capital, designed for the very purpose of entertaining.